lucasstarepravo/train-hok/README.md

-# Torch_HK_Surr_ddp
+# train-hok

-Torch_SS_Surr_ddp is a PyTorch-based framework for training surrogate models for the high-order kernel in high-order mesh-free methods.
-This repository supports training three types of models: MLP, PINN, and ResMLP.
-'HK' stands for high-order kernel and 'Surr' for surrogate
+train-hok is a PyTorch-based framework with Distributed Data Parallel for training surrogate models for the high-order kernel in high-order mesh-free methods.
+This repository supports training of: MLP (with regular and custom loss function) and ResMLP. 'hok' stands for high-order kernel.

 ## Table of Contents